How To Select Your Companion and Use Your New Southwest Companion Pass How To Select Your Companion and Use Your New Southwest Companion Pass

 Information needed to select your initial Southwest Companion Pass companion.

-How to Book Southwest Companion Flights
+How To Book Southwest Companion Flights

 No need to select two passengers at this point.
 Even if you plan to add your companion to this flight, you'll only need to select one passenger.
 But this is also a good time to check the search results for seat availability.
-Southwest doesn't have any blackout dates for companions, but there must be a seat available.
-So, if the flight only has one seat left, you will not be able to book your companion on it.

 Continue with the search, select the flights you would like, and finish your booking.
 Once your flight is officially booked, visit the “My Trips” tab and navigate to the “Upcoming” section where your flight is listed.
-Select the “Add Companion” link.
-Make sure the info is correct for your Companion, and once you confirm everything is as it should be, hit “Purchase.”

 If you need to change your Southwest Companion Pass companion, you must call 1-800-435-9792.
 Southwest states that you will need to allow up to 21 business days to process and mail a replacement card, but normally it doesn't take that long.
 The change usually takes place almost instantly in your Rapid Rewards account.

 As your Companion Pass gets near its expiration, you'll need to book and take your Southwest flights by December 31 of whichever year it expires.
 Flights scheduled to leave after this date will not qualify for the free flight any longer.
-For strategies on how to maximize the Companion Pass, check out this article.

 Final Thoughts